 C drive is always full?
 Are you looking for a detailed guide on how to free up space on C drive?
 Don't worry!
 We have got you!
 This article will show you

 The C drive is the primary hard drive partition that contains the operating system and related system files.
+You can check total disk space in Windows 11.
 It usually becomes full after using the device for some time.
 This is because it stores the following things:

 - Windows operating system, system-related files, and settings

 - Installed applications, Windows built-in programs, and downloaded software

 - User data, such as documents, photos, and personal data stored on the desktop

 Sometimes, you can move unallocated space to the C drive to get more space.
 There is a link for you to help.

 Unallocated space can be used to extend another partition or create a new volume.
 In most cases, users may want to use the unallocated space to extend another partition.